Ye Chun

+Ye Chun (叶春) is a Chinese-American writer and literary translator.

 Life

-She was born in Luoyang, China, and moved to the U.S. in 1999.
+Ye was born in Luoyang, China, and moved to the U.S. in 1999.
 She received an MFA in poetry from the University of Virginia, and a PhD in Literature and Creative Writing from the University of Missouri.
 She teaches at Providence College.

-Her novel in Chinese,《海上的桃树》(Peach Tree in the Sea) was published by People's Literature Publishing House in 2011.
+Ye's novel in Chinese,《海上的桃树》(Peach Tree in the Sea), was published by People's Literature Publishing House in 2011.
 She has translated works by Hai Zi, Yang Jian, Galway Kinnell, and Li-Young Lee.
 Her collection of translations, Ripened Wheat: Selected Poems by Hai Zi, was shortlisted for the 2016 Lucien Stryk Asian Translation Award.